 Personally, I do not think it is the best and would agree that it is totally overrated.
 I don’t like how it tastes kind of sweet but I can agree it definitely has good marketing.
-Also, they are known for expensive orange juice drink which cost 5 times more than the Padthai itself.
+Also, they are known for expensive orange juice drinks which cost 5 times more than the Padthai itself.
 So if you are on a budget, don’t order and fall for the orange juice trap!

 A fun tip!
-If you’re bored of Padthai, walk further a bit and just around the corner of Thip Samai, you can see the famous Bangkok street vendor that earns a Michelin star earlier last year.
-Before the international fame, Jay Fai was a quiet restaurant that is known for its ordinary kitchen by the street of with an extraordinary food.
+If you’re bored of Padthai, walk further a bit, and just around the corner of Thip Samai, you can see the famous Bangkok street vendor that earns a Michelin star earlier last year.
+Before its international fame, Jay Fai was a quiet restaurant that is known for its ordinary kitchen by the street with an extraordinary food.
 The story of Jay Fai is so fascinating and now becomes a national sensation that causes the cook herself to regret the enormous amount of attention she’s been getting.

 Mark Weins, the famous food travel blogger based in Bangkok makes a great video reviewing the place.
 Check it out here.